Cognigy/Documentation/docs/en/docs/live-agent/settings/attachments.md

 The file will be sent to the user and will appear in the chat.
 The user can download this attachment.

-### Request an Attachment
+## Request an Attachment

 When using a Webchat Endpoint with Live Agent, human agents can request an attachment from a user.

 Other Endpoint channels do not support the attachment request functionality.
 Users can still upload a file using their built in app file upload features.

-To request an attachment in a conversation within Live Agent, do the following:
+To request an attachment in a conversation within Live Agent, follow these steps:

 1. Go to Live Agent.
 2. On the left side of the screen, select **Conversations**.